 Gardeners are required to contribute eight hours of service to the garden each year.
 Log your hours here.

 How can you get a plot?

-Read about how the interest list works [PDF].
+Learn about how to sign up and join the interest list for this garden.
 You are also welcome to volunteer as you wait for a plot.

 Where do we donate produce?

 Produce from our Giving Garden plots is donated to the following local food banks:

 FamilyWorks Food Bank in Wallingford (1501 N. 45th St.).
 Hours: Tuesday, Wednesday, and Friday, 8:00 a.m. to 3:00 p.m.; Thursday, 8:00 a.m. to 6:00 p.m.; and third Saturday of the month, 10:00 a.m. to 12:00 p.m.

 Ballard Food Bank in Ballard (5130 Leary Ave NW).
 Hours: Monday and Thursday, 8:00 a.m. to 7:00 p.m.; Tuesday and Wednesday, 8:00 a.m. to 4:00 p.m.

 Any other gardeners are welcome to donate excess veggies and fruit as well.

 When you donate, ask them to weigh the produce and email the information to Ashley.
 We’re required to report how much produce our P-Patch has donated.